 Hill and Campion were both unknowns before Stones.
 Hill appeared in Andrew Hinds' The Starving in 1998 and on "Blue Heaven" in the UK and both performed together in Waiting for Godot in Belfast, but Stones has made both actors into stars.
 Hill won an Olivier Award for his performance, beating out his co-star who was also nominated.

+Ian McElhinney directs in the U.S. as he did in London.
+Also an actor, the Belfast born McElhinney played Barnardo in Kenneth Branagh's " Hamlet," did a stint with the Royal Shakespeare Company and has several roles in British TV and film.
 Interestingly, the Broadway run wasn't the American premiere for the play.
 Stones finished off the Magic Theatre in San Francisco's 1998-99 season, replacing the previously announced Quills (which was made into a feature film starring Academy Award nominee Geoffrey Rush).
 There, the Stones leads were played by Kurt Reinhardt and Mark Phillips.

 Other Broadway shows closing Sept.
 23 owing to the World Trade Center attack were If You Ever Leave Me, I'm Going With You; A Thousand Clowns and Kiss Me, Kate.